This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - With an arthroscopic reduction and fixation, small incisions are made in the skin over your kneecap.
 An arthroscope (thin tube with a camera on the end) and other small tools are put through the cuts.
-With an open reduction and fixation, caregivers make a larger cut in the skin to open it for repair.
-With a partial or total patellectomy, caregivers make a cut and remove part, or all, of your kneecap.
+With an open reduction and fixation, a larger cut is made in the skin to open it for repair.
+With a partial or total patellectomy, you surgeon will make a cut and remove part, or all, of your kneecap.
 The fractured pieces of your kneecap are put back in their correct places.
-Your caregivers may use hardware, such as wires, screws, or other materials, to hold the pieces together.
-At the end of surgery, the cuts are closed with stitches and covered with bandages.
+Your surgeon may use hardware, such as wires, screws, or other materials, to hold the pieces together.
+The incisions are closed with stitches and covered with bandages.
 Bandages help keep the area clean and dry to help prevent infection.

 After your surgery:

-- You are taken to a room where you can rest.
+You are taken to a room where you can rest.
 You will have a splint, brace, or cast on your knee.
-This will protect the kneecap and stop it from moving while it heals.
-Caregivers will check on you often.
-A caregiver may remove the bandage soon after your surgery to check the area.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are ready, you may be allowed to go home.
+This will protect your kneecap and limit movement so it can heal.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are ready, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your room.